RsyncProject/rsync/rsync.1.md

 0.  `--crtimes`, `-N,`

     This tells rsync to set the create times (newness) of the destination files to the same value as the source files.
+Your OS & filesystem must support the setting of arbitrary creation (birth) times for this option to be supported.

 0.  `--omit-dir-times`, `-O`